Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 Run time comparison

-Next, we’ll look at how long each vacuum will run.
-I did all the tests with a non-powered tool and the main cleaning head attached separately.
+Next, we’ll examine the runtime of each vacuum.
+I performed all the tests using a non-powered tool with the main cleaning head attached separately.

 Here are the results.